-The approaching warm front will spread increasing clouds across the Commonwealth on Monday with a shower possible over the western half of the state.
-Highs Monday will range from the mid-50s over the northern mountains, to the mid-60s over the southern tier.
+An approaching warm front over the Ohio Valley will spread increasing clouds into the Commonwealth today, with a shower possible over the western half of the state.
+Highs will range from the mid-50s over the northern mountains to the mid-60s across the southern tier.
+Clearing skies and light winds are expected tonight, with lows mostly in the 40s.